munificent/game-programming-patterns/book/game-loop.markdown

 </aside>

-Meanwhile, the *player*'s actual clock is ticking.
+Meanwhile, the *player's* actual clock is ticking.
 If we measure how quickly the game loop cycles in terms of real time, we get the game's "frames per second".
 If the game loop cycles quickly, the FPS is high and the game moves smoothly and quickly.
 If it's slow, the game jerks along like a stop motion movie.